jwidess/OPNsense-ZFS-Snapshot/README.md

 The `zfs_daily_snapshot.sh` is designed to be run daily via cron.
 You can either do this through the preferred method of adding a service to [configd, more info here](https://docs.opnsense.org/development/backend/configd.html).
 Or you can add it to crontab directly.

 ## Restore
 The `zfs_RESTORE.sh` script allows you to roll back all datasets in the pool to a specific daily snapshot by date.
+This should be run from the device directly booted into single user mode to avoid live changes.
+If you cannot boot into single user mode, boot from an OPNsense installer USB drive or other ZFS capable OS and restore manually from there.

 ### Usage
 Run the script with the desired snapshot date as an argument: